Jarzka/Voimala.org/README.md

 lein figwheel (or lein clsjbuild auto)
 ```

-Start the server in the REPL
+Start the REPL server:

 ```bash
 (in-ns 'voimala.core)
 (-main true)
 ```

 Then take a look at the dev-server folder; there is an nginx web server ready to be used in a Docker container.
-Run it and point your browser to localhost:8080.
+Make sure you have a symbolic link /home/<user>/voimala-app pointing to the project directory.
+Run Dockerfile and point your browser to localhost:8080.

 Please note, that assets (images etc.) are not included in this repo,